-G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes G1 Program Development and Faculty Oversight
+G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes

+G1 Program Development and Faculty Oversight

-The curriculum for the B.S. in Biophysics was developed primarily by faculty with expertise in physics within the Department of Physics, Astronomy, and Geosciences, in consultation with TU faculty in the Department of Biological Sciences.
-Faculty members who will oversee the program are identified in Section I1; they are tenured and tenure-track faculty with diverse research and pedagogical expertise in physics and all the related program disciplines.
+The curriculum for the Computational Physics concentration was developed primarily by faculty with expertise in physics and astronomy within the Department of Physics, Astronomy, and Geosciences, in consultation with TU faculty and staff from the variety of disciplines represented in the concentration.
+Faculty members who will oversee the program are identified in section I.1; they are tenured and tenure-track faculty with diverse research and pedagogical expertise in physics and all the related disciplines in the IP program concentrations.